MathisBurger/homebridge-dashboard/README.md

 ## Installation

+NOTE: You will need to have `ffmpeg` installed if you want to use the camera streaming feature.

 If you are using [config-ui-x](https://github.com/homebridge/homebridge-config-ui-x) you can just install this extension through the admin panel.
 If you are installing your plugins through a cli just use